 Scott Menville (Robin), Greg Cipes (Beast Boy), Khary Payton (Cyborg), Tara Strong (Raven), Hynden Walch (Starfire), Will Arnett (Slade), Kristen Bell (Jade Wilson), Jimmy Kimmel (Batman), Nicolas Cage (Superman), Greg Davies (Balloon Man), Halsey (Wonder Woman), Lil Yachtry (Green Lantern), Stan Lee (Himself), Wil Wheaton (The Flash), Dave Stone (Challengers of the Unknown).
 Eric Bauza (Aquaman/Stan Lee’s Assistamt), Fred Tatasciore (Jor-el)

 After their latest battle with Balloon Man, the Teen Titans meet the Justice League and learn that they are off to the premiere of Batman’s latest movie.
 The Titans are upset to find that nobody has invited them to the premiere because they are regarded as a joke.
 They manage to sneak in to the screening where Robin becomes upset because everybody else is getting a film but nobody has made a movie about him.
 Robin becomes obsessed with having his own movie, trying first to recruit Slade as an arch-nemesis to amplify his stature.
-The Titans set out to Hollywood to ask superhero movie director Jade Wilson to make a movie about them.
+The Titans travel to Hollywood to ask superhero movie director Jade Wilson to make a movie about them.
 Meanwhile, Slade plots to use Robin’s obsession against him.

-This was a theatrically released film spinoff from Teen Titans Go!
+Teen Titans Go!
+To the Movies was a theatrically released film spinoff from Teen Titans Go!
 It was my first exposure to the series.
 Having grown up with the comic-books and seen some of the other filmed incarnations, the experience was a bewildering one to me.
 Rather than the familiar figures, the characters have all been designed in squat blocky shapes that looks like they have been drawn by marker pens.
 They start in with a manic barrage of action and one-liners – even their own rap theme song at various intervals accompanied by Cyborg who sprouts a ghetto blaster from his shoulders.

 There are plentiful gags thrown into every corner of the film.
 The Titans travel back in time on tricycles and make complaints “Where are we going to find Libyan terrorist to give us plutonium at this hour?”
 In an effort to copy The Lego Movie (2014)’s Everything is Awesome, they get a song number called Upbeat Inspirational Song About Life.
 There are even gags about them pooping in a prop toilet on a film set.
 It all makes for an appealing silliness.
 And to be frank, superheroes have so overwhelmed movie and tv screens of late that something that takes them less than seriously is a welcome relief.